SabinSnider/SabinSnider/README.md

 ### A passoniate learner and a tech enthusiast.

 - 🔭 I’m currently working on mobile apps.
-- 🌱 I’m currently learning React Native and Flutter.
+- 🌱 Currently Passionate about React Native and Flutter.
-- 👯 I’m looking to collaborate with exciting team!!
+- 👯 Looking to collaborate with exciting team!!
 - ⚡ Fun fact: Beside programming, I love Football ⚽, Anime & Video Games. 😍😍

 ## 🔧 Technologies & Tools